Spiced Tilapia on Roti, “Spice Monger”, Organic Spices from the Wayanad district of Kerala

 What’s more, I even have dear friends from a precise place among those traveled lands once considered foreign, exotic, distant places on the earth, Kerala, India, a place which continues among the most famous of places for its treasured, premium spices.

-For somewhere around a few millennia Kerala has always been one of those unique regions in the world for sourcing the specifically cherished and highly sought after spices, including native black pepper, along with cardamom, turmeric, ginger, and cinnamon.
+For somewhere around a few millennia Kerala has always been one of those unique regions in the world for sourcing the specifically cherished and highly sought-after spices, including native black pepper, along with cardamom, turmeric, ginger, and cinnamon.

-Today, there exists different dangers from the former ancient trade routes.
-In 2001 the spice route journey of treachery acknowledged by the people along the eastern half of Kerala, in the district of Wayanad, were those causing human and environmental health issues through the continued use of chemical pesticides.
-The newest symbolic explorers en route then became the spice farmers of Wayanad restoring the region through returning to organic farming practices while continuously stretching the growth of the organic certified farmland.
 Restored spice growing practices of earlier times also provided for a new sort of modern symbolic traders, those such as Madhan and Satha, who having been frustrated in the accessibility of affordable organic spices were inspired to provide just that to the marketplace, affordable organic spices, creating their own business: the Spice Monger which collaboratively supports the Wayanad economy through Fair Trade among the organic spice farmers cooperative.

-Providing a range of organic spices in their ‘purest and most elemental form’ is part of the mission at Spice Monger who prepares the small batch organic spices using a steam sterilization process that does not involve any harmful chemicals and whose packaging style seals the spices from air and light maintaining the purity of the spices in scent, color, and flavor.
+Providing a range of organic spices in their ‘purest and most elemental form’ is part of the mission at Spice Monger it prepares the small batch of organic spices using a steam sterilization process that does not involve any harmful chemicals and whose packaging style seals the spices from air and light maintaining the purity of the spices in scent, color, and flavor.